THE FIVE PARAGRAPH ESSAY

 Paragraph 4.—third point

-Paragraph 5.—Summary of your 3 points and any conclusions you have come to.
+Paragraph 5.—THE SUMMARY–Summarize your points and share any conclusions you have come to.

 - Choose your subject and the title.

 Without thinking about spelling or grammar, write down any facts and points you’d like to make concerning your topic.
-Jot down ideas–anything that relates.
+Jot down ideas or quotes–anything that relates.
 This will give you some basic thoughts to begin working with.

 - Organize –

-- From your list of ideas, choose 3 main ones to serve as topics for each of the 3 body paragraphs you’ll be writing.
+- From your list of ideas, circle 3 main ones to serve as topics for each of the 3 body paragraphs you’ll be writing.

 - Now look at the other ideas you wrote down.
 If they relate to one of your main 3 topics, draw a line from that idea to the main topic it falls under.